DevelopersToolbox/positronic-core/README.md

 ## Overview

+Caretaker Core is the new heart of the [Caretaker](https://github.com/DevelopersToolbox/caretaker) tool.
+The aim is to remove all of nasty parts of Caretaker and move them into this new clean core.

-caretaker Core is the brain that makes [Sonny](https://github.com/DevelopersToolbox/sonny) work, it processes the git log for a given repository and returns all of the required information as a single JSON object.
+The core processes the complete git log for a given repository and returns all of the required information as a single JSON object.

-[Sonny](https://github.com/DevelopersToolbox/sonny) makes use of this object in order to dynamically build a CHANGELOG.md file for the given project.
+[Caretaker](https://github.com/DevelopersToolbox/caretaker) makes use of this object in order to dynamically build a CHANGELOG.md file for the given project.

 ## Installation